-- Established in 1988 to represent ethnic dealer groups – African-American, Asian, Hispanic and Native American;
+The MDAC was established in 1988 to represent four ethnic dealer groups – African-American, Asian, Hispanic and Native American.

-- Communicates the voice of the minority dealer body;
+- Communicate the voice of the minority dealer body

-- Directs prioritized issues to the GM management/Dealer Executive Board;
+- Direct prioritized issues to GM Management/Dealer Executive Board

-- Focuses on a free exchange of ideas, beginning with open access to the highest levels of GM leadership;
+- Maintain direct access to the highest levels of GM leadership

-- Works to place minority dealers, improve customer retention and enhance dealership profitability.
+- Work to place minority dealers, improve customer retention and enhance dealership profitability

 - Because of the time required to serve as Council representative, a dealer should carefully consider his/her own situation, particularly: